wavesplatform/docs.wavesplatform/docs/en/ride/structures/script-actions/issue.md

 > :warning: The `Issue` structure is added in Standard library **version 4** which becomes available since node version 1.2.0, after activation of feature #15 “Ride V4, VRF, Protobuf, Failed transactions”.
 Versions 1.2.x are currently available on [Stagenet](/en/blockchain/blockchain-network/stage-network) only.

 `Issue` is a structure that sets the parameters of the token issue.
-The token issue is performed only if the structure is included in the resulting expression of the callable function.
-See details in the [Callable Function](/eb/ride/functions/callable-function) article.
+The token issue is performed only if the structure is included in the [callable function result](/en/ride/functions/callable-function#callable-function-invocation-results-2).

 The minimum fee for an invoke script transaction is increased by 1 WAVES for each issued asset that is not [NFT](/en/blockchain/token/non-fungible-token).